nikvuk92/PGA_2024/Project.md

 Checkpoint *At this point, when you exclude the related individuals you should be at YOUR_DATASET_6*

 ## Step 6 Make the modern dataset haploid
 "Pseudohaploidizing" a TPED file typically involves converting a diploid genotype data file into a pseudohaploid format, where each variant or SNP (Single Nucleotide Polymorphism) is represented only once, as if the genotype data came from a haploid individual.
-This is mainly employed when working with low coverage (aDNA) where we know that we probably don't have both alleles for throughout the genome of interest.
+This is mainly employed when working with ancient DNA.
 The script that we are using selects one allele for each SNP marker for each individual.
-There are multiple ways for the allele selection process but it must be consistent across the dataset. you can run it on the modern dataset (in an interactive node) like this:
+There are multiple ways for the allele selection process but it must be consistent across the dataset.
+Can you think about why this is a good idea to do when dealing with ancient DNA?

+you can run the script on the modern dataset (in an interactive node) like this:
 ```
 haploidize_tped.py < YOURDATASET.tped > YOURDATASET_haploid.tped
 ```
-it will take some time to run.
+It will take some time to run because it goes through each SNP position in your file.
 After it is done, the file YOURDATASET_haploid.tped is the haploid version of YOURDATASET.tped.
 Therefore you can either rename YOURDATASET.tped into something different (or if you are certain, just delete it) and rename the haploid version to just YOURDATASET.tped.
-This way, all the files that accompanied the original tped will work for your "new" version.## Step 7
+This way, all the files that accompanied the original tped will work for your "new" version.

 P.S.
 There is no need to make the ancient reference dataset pseudohaploid because we have already made sure that it is for you.

 ## Step 7 Plot a PCA using the Modern reference individuals
 Plot a PCA using plink on the Modern reference individuals and describe what you see.

 ```plink --bfile YOUR_DATASET5 --pca```

 This should give you an eigenvec and an eigenval file as outputs.
 Plot them in R and include in your report.
 Also plot the different PCs (as barplots) to show how much of the variation each one explains.